“An extraordinary mélée of color and line, with a free canon that is not far from polytonia …”

 It helps for understanding to know that Schmitt took a poem written by the French symbolist poet Léon-Paul Fargue (1876-1947) as inspiration for this work.

-Fargue and Schmitt were fellow members of Les Apaches, a group of Parisian musicians, artists and writers that was a precursor to Les Six.
+Fargue and Schmitt were fellow members of Les Apaches, a group of Parisian musicians, artists and writers that was a kind of precursor to Les Six.
 Fargue’s verses would serve as inspiration for other Schmitt compositions as well, such as the “Solitude” movement from the composer’s piano suite Crépuscules.

 Léon-Paul Fargue’s original French-language poetry, written into conductor Fabien Gabel’s score to Florent Schmitt’s Rêves.
+(Click on the image for a larger view.)

 Fargue’s words that head the music score translate into English roughly as follows: